home sort-asc sort-desc sort square-o search plus minus caret-up quotes-left quotes-right angle-left angle-right

 The primary purpose of the California Assessment of Student Performance and Progress (CAASPP) System is to assist teachers, administrators, students, and parents by promoting high-quality teaching and learning through the use of a variety of assessment approaches and item types.
 The CAASPP includes the Smarter Balanced assessment system for English language arts/literacy (ELA) and mathematics, the California Science Test (CAST), the California Alternate Assessments (CAAs) for ELA, mathematics, and science, and the optional California Spanish Assessment (CSA).

-Visit the California Department of Education’s California Assessment of Student Performance and Progress (CAASPP) web page or the CAASPP.org website for more information about the CAASPP.
+Visit the California Department of Education’s California Assessment of Student Performance and Progress (CAASPP) web page or the CAASPP and ELPAC website for more information about the CAASPP.

 Smarter Balanced Summative Assessments for ELA and Mathematics